 - Click and drag the blue arrow in the Top View or Side View.
 If you drag the layer closer to the tip of the camera cone, it will move closer to the camera and appear bigger.
 If you drag it away from the tip of the camera cone, it will be further back and appear smaller.

-- Rotate the point of view of the Stage view by holding Ctrl + Shift (Windows) or Shift + ⌘ (macOS), then clicking and dragging the view.
+- Rotate the point of view of the Stage view by holding Ctrl + Shift (Windows) or Shift + ⌘ (Mac OS X), then clicking and dragging the view.
 When the Stage view is in any angle but the default one, you will be able to click and drag the blue arrow and move the layer across the z-axis.

 As you drag the element around in 3D space, the position of the element will also update in the other views.

 Importing 3D Models